You abscessed half-wit, do you see Darwin's terms: preference, struggle and choice - below? Darwin (from the Descent of

 "In summary, we show that the principal Drosophila male cuticular pheromone (7-tricosene) can change female receptivity and mating behaviour.
 This finding should help us to better understand the implication of pheromonal communication in sexual selection and isolation."

-For the last 140+ years, there has been an un-fractured continuity between Darwin and his descendants, regarding the "shallow viewpoint" known as "the theory of Sexual Selection".
-The mating behavior of sexually reproducing organisms is cashed-out under the terms of this theory.
-Until biologists compile sufficient evidence to refute their own theory, the terms: "preference", "resistance", "(active, passive and cryptic) choice", "gift", "competition", "advantage", "disadvantage", "discrimination", "quality", "fitness", "attractiveness", "combat", "exploitation", "male display", "manipulation", "conflict", etc., will continue to go proxy for objective conditions occurring in nature.
-Without sexual selection as a driver of evolution, evolutionary theory crumbles into de-objectified rubble.
+For the last 140+ years, there has been an un-broken continuity between Darwin and his descendants, regarding the "shallow viewpoint" known as "the Theory of Sexual Selection".
+The mating behavior of sexually reproducing organisms is cashed-out under the terms of SS theory.
+Until biologists compile sufficient evidence to refute their own theory, the terms: "preference", "resistance", "(active, passive and cryptic) choice", "gift", "competition", "advantage", "disadvantage", "discrimination", "quality", "fitness", "attractiveness", "combat", "exploitation", "male display", "manipulation", "conflict", etc., will continue to go proxy for objective states of affairs, occurring in nature.
+Without sexual selection as a crucial driver of evolution, evolutionary theory crumbles into de-objectified rubble.
 You can either embrace sexual selection as a viable theory or reject evolution - outright.
-Twisting the facts associated with a crucial driver of evolution into counter-biological mayhem via word-spells is not a legitimate move in the science game.
+Twisting and wrenching the facts associated with a crucial driver of evolution into counter-biological mayhem via cheap word-stunts is not a legitimate move in the science game.

 You cannot make evolutionary biology vanish by committing mentalistic equivocations with the terms biologists use to describe the mating interactions on the part of non-human organisms.